joergoyen/png-to-pdf-add-text-layer-via-ocr/README.md

 Ready?
 In case you are travelling with Apple Mac OS ...

+! insure that you allready installed xcode !

 1. launch Terminal
 2.
 In the terminal, copy and paste the following 'instructions' and execute them